 Despite earning three Tony nominations, including Best Play, The Testament of Mary ends its run prematurely.
 Acclaimed actress Shaw did not receive a Tony nomination for her performance in the solo play as the forlorn mother who questions the death of her son in the days following his crucifixion.

-The Testament of Mary also earned Tony Award nominations for Best Lighting (Jennifer Tipton) and Best Sound (Mel Mercier).
+The Testament of Mary also earned Tony Award nominations for Best Lighting ( Jennifer Tipton) and Best Sound (Mel Mercier).

+The production marked the first collaboration between Shaw and Warner to premiere in the U.S. The two have earned acclaim for their work on Medea, Happy Days, Mother Courage, Hedda Galber, The Good Person of Sichuan and The Waste Land.
 The stage production is based on Tóibín's 96-page novel, which imagines a new account of Christ, one in which his mother questions her son's death, his divinity and the followers who called him the son of God.
 It was released in 2012.